 Effective Health Advocates Educate Themselves

 The first thing you need to do is get educated.
 Read up on the condition or the injury that led to the hospitalization.
-This will allow you to use your limited time with the doctors to talk about specific concerns and recovery plans.
+This will allow you to use your limited time with the doctors to discuss specific concerns and recovery plans.
 Johns Hopkins University and Mayo Clinic both have great sites, and there are many helpful disease-specific resources you can check out.
-If you find yourself reviewing medical journals at 3 a.m., you’ve probably gone beyond what’s necessary.
+Pro tip: If you find yourself reviewing medical journals at 3 a.m., you’ve probably gone beyond what’s necessary.
 Try to relax and get some rest.
 You have to get up early to be at the hospital for “rounds”.

 Effective Health Advocates Are There for Rounds

 Patient rounds are when doctors visit patients at the bedside to coordinate care.
 Ask the nurses what time of day the doctors typically round.
-Nobody will guarantee a time but they should be able to give you a time range.
+Nobody will guarantee a time, but they should be able to give you a time range.

-Trust me, you want to be there for rounds.
+So, trust me.
+You want to be there for rounds.